szstonelee/redisoo/README.md

 In "Cache Through" pattern, Redisoo solves the inconsistent problem.

-## Duplicated Action, worst for peak time
+## Avoiding duplicated Read/Write to database, especially for peak time

 In the above diagram, suppose that application 1 & 2 get the same key from Redis at the same time.

 If applications can not find the key in Redis, they both get the value from database then write it to Redis.

-The second action is a duplicated one, and it can not be avoided in Cache Aside pattern.
+The second read from database is a duplicated one, and it can not be avoided in Cache Aside pattern.

+The same thing could happend with duplicated write to database.

-In peak time, the fan-out number could be hundreds or thousands depending on how many applications you have in a system.
+In peak time, the fan-out number could be hundreds or thousands depending on how many applications you have.

-Redisoo can solve the duplicated action problem.
+Redisoo can solve the duplicated action problem,

+only **ONE** read/from (or write/to) database needed with thousands application concurrently read or write.

+Yes, there are thousands duplicated read/write to Redis

+but that is why Redis is there as a Cache because we want Redis save the traffic to the backend database.

 ## Only one applicaton component for read/write to data store